 Tattoo inks travel in the body.
 Black tattoo pigments have been found in lymph nodes.
 Further, these pigments look like metastases in the nodes, complicating the evaluation of cancer status.

-Laser removal of tattoos has been shown to generate new chemical compounds which travel through the blood and lymph vessels.
+Laser removal of tattoos has been shown to generate new chemical compounds that travel through the blood and lymph vessels.
 Cancer-causing compounds have also been generated.

 There is no such thing as a safe tattoo.
 There are a reasonable number of studies and case reports as to the adverse health effects of tattoos.
 The lack of extensive definitive studies proving adverse effects is just that, a lack of studies.
 It is not proof that tattoo inks are safe.